Three Steps Accounting and Consulting Firms Can Take to Make AI Work for Their Business

 Properly trained AI won’t just help your firm operate more profitably by accelerating business acceptance; it can also help you make more informed pricing decisions based on timekeeping and budgeting data from previous engagements, helping your firm improve client delivery by offering competitive pricing and avoiding budget overages.

 3. Partner with AI Vendors that Understand Your Business

 At Intapp, we’ve spent years developing purpose-built AI-powered applications for accounting and consulting firms like yours.
-Contact us to learn how our AI-enabled connected firm management solutions can help boost your efficiency and profitability.
+Contact us to learn how our accounting and consulting AI-enabled connected firm management solutions can help boost your efficiency and profitability.

 - The importance of a well-designed new business acceptance process at professional services firms